-It’s no more cream for Mike now.
+It’s no more cream for my friend now.
 No more any cow milk and any of its derivatives.
-Although this doesn’t affect my diet and I can (and would) make a whole batch of thick creamy ice cream and stuff my face, smear my cheeks and ruin the sheets with it, It is not fair for me to pig out on that batch while Mike throws floppy disks (that we use as coasters) filled with 1.4mb of jealousy at me.
+Although this doesn’t affect MY diet and I can (and would) make a whole batch of thick creamy ice cream and stuff my face, smear my cheeks and ruin the sheets with it, it is not fair for me to pig out on that batch while he throws floppy disks (that we use as coasters) filled with 1.4mb of jealousy at me.

 I am a considerate man.

 A few times.

 Ok.
 Ok.
 Rarely.

 But this time I was.
 I looked up a recipe, that requires the use of the ice cream machine, containing no milk or cream.
 A sorbet.